 5. The Crookes, ‘Hold Fast’

-A welcome expansion on their debut’s jingle-jangle dancing incentives and hopelessly lovelorn ballads, with themes of Americana cropping up alongside the much familiar love, lust and heartbreak.
-The end product is virtually the same, however: #newpop flair, intellectual pop perfection, call it what you will.
+A welcome expansion on their debut’s narrative-heavy c86-jangle pop, with themes of Americana cropping up alongside the much familiar love, lust and heartbreak.

 4. The Heartbreaks, ‘Funtimes’